-Goal 1: Guide the efficient use of land through a unified vision of planned growth in recognition of resource limitations and town goals and objectives.
+Goal 1: Guide the efficient use of land through a unified vision of resource limitations and town goals and objectives.

-- A. Maintain a current, long-range comprehensive plan, which will serve as a guide for future land use and zoning decisions. - B. Develop procedures and policies that ensure a balance between appropriate land use and the rights of property owners. - C. Ensure all landowners have equitable options for proposing land use change.
+A. Maintain a current, long-range comprehensive plan, which will serve as a guide for future land use decisions.

-- D. Coordinate land use planning and growth management throughout the town to facilitate efficient resource investments while allowing for local autonomy where warranted. - E. Help identify, evaluate, and preserve historic, archaeological, and cultural resources. - F. Encourage town planning goals that are specific to the town goals and policies. - G. Identify areas of potential conflict between the land use plans of the Town, surrounding communities, and the county and provide a process for the discussion and resolution of such conflicts.
+- B. Develop procedures and policies that ensure a balance between appropriate land use and the rights of property owners, focusing on the best interests of the town as a whole. - C. Ensure all landowners have equitable options for proposing land use change. - D. Help identify, evaluate, and preserve historic, archaeological, and cultural resources. - E. Identify areas of potential conflict between the land use plans of the Town, surrounding communities, and the county and provide a process for the discussion and resolution of such conflicts. - F. Consider agreements regarding land use regulation and provision of services in the growth areas outside existing villages addressing land uses, levels of service, resolution of boundary disputes, service extension policies, and transfer of jurisdictional burdens.